Hylonomus

-Hylonomus was originally interpreted as a 'microsaur' or ancestral to crown group amniotes.
+Hylonomus lyelli was named the Provincial Fossil of Nova Scotia in 2002.
+It was originally interpreted as a 'microsaur' or ancestral to crown group amniotes.
 Although a number of early 21st century cladistic analyses have suggested that Hylonomus is the earliest known reptile, a 2025 analysis placed Hylonomus outside of crown group Amniota, which would make it less closely related to modern reptiles than mammals are.

 Discovery and naming

 Hylonomus lyelli was first described by John William Dawson in 1860.
 The species' name was given in honor of Dawson's teacher, the geologist Sir Charles Lyell.
 While it has traditionally been included in the group Protorothyrididae, it has since been recovered outside this group.

 Formerly assigned species

 Dawson also attributed two other species H. aciedentatus and H. wymani when he described H. lyelli in 1860, and later described two more species H. multidens and H. latidens in 1882.
 In 1966, Robert L. Carroll suggested that H. latidens is synonymous with the type species H. lyelli and that H. multidens belongs to a different genus of 'microsaur' which he named as Novascoticus.
 Both H. aciedentatus (also known as Smilerpeton aciedentatum) and H. wymani (RM 3061-9) are later reclassified as specimens of Dendrerpeton acadianum.